-We present a modern Cautionary Tale which ‘offers’ three different solutions:
+We present a modern Cautionary Tale which offers three different solutions:

 Natalie, able to clone herself at will, opts for security – a temporary clone allows her to indulge while keeping home life safe – when she’s done she reincorporates.
 No commitment, no risk.

+The Ubiquitous Woman is written and directed by Di Sherlock, with music by Martin Ward.
+Designer Andie Scott is currently working with the team and our digital creative team member will be joining us soon.
 You can also read about the progress of The Ubiquitous Woman in a series of updates under the News menu tab.

 If you would like to get involved with The Ubiquitous Woman, either as a sponsor or with a different kind of support, please get in touch with us at newnotesandnoises [at] gmail [dot] com.